grf5/f5-digital-customer-engagement-center/solutions/security/ingress-egress-inter-vpc-fw-gwlb/README.md

 ## Available features

-using your ssh key, connect to the UbuntuJumpHost
+using your ssh key, connect to the Internet Vpc Jumphost - internetVpcData (workspaceManagementAddress)

 ```bash
 ssh ubuntu@x.y.z.p
 ```

-connect to the two inspection devices and check that you can see the ssh traffic between you and the jumphost
+connect to BIGIP, install the required version and complete the setup:

+1. Configure a Geneve tunnel
+2. Create a 'fake_self_ip' 10.131.0.1/24, assign it to the tunnel interface
+3. Create a static arp entry to 10.131.0.2 ff:ff:ff:ff:ff:ff
+4. Create a pool with 10.131.0.2 as the member
+5. Configure a virtual server performance L4, transparent virtual server, assign the pool from previous step.
+6. Configure AFM on the virtual server

 ## Requirements

 No requirements.